IlaiGamzu/Devops_student_task/README.md

 - script: cat sort_list.AssemblyInfo.cs- will shows the changes in the assembly info file.

-# Export pipeline- the result of task
+# Export Pipeline- The Result Of Task

 The logs of pipeline in a zip file: logs_450.zip.

 The result of cs code sort_list (in file_sol.txt) and the binary code of custom task are in this folder.

-# The binary code
+# The Binary Code

 The logs of my pipeline publish the binary code of ADO_custom_build_task.ps1 file.